kaloyan-marinov/journal-keeper/README.md

       }
       ```

-4. set up the frontend:
+4. set up the frontend

    - install the Node.js dependencies:
       ```